A Whiskey Writer Names His #1 Favorite Whiskey From All 50 States

 The Story:

 Aged between two and four years, this organic rye whiskey was made in the traditional Monongahela style.
-Made in a traditional pot still using 68% locally sourced rye, it’s a great whiskey for rye novices as it’s lighter, softer, and smoother than some of the spicier varieties on the market.
+Made in a pot still using 68% locally sourced rye, it’s a great whiskey for rye novices — as it’s lighter, softer, and smoother than some of the spicier varieties on the market.

 Tasting Notes: